miranda-e/Demodifier/README.md

 ### Instructions for Linux Executable

+**Note**
+The pre-built executable requires GLIBC 2.38 or newer, which is included in Ubuntu 24.04 LTS and later.
+It may not run on older Linux distributions such as Ubuntu 20.04 or 22.04.
+An internet connection is also required to access the Unipept API.

 1. **Download the Linux executable tar.gz file**: Located in the releases section on the side bar.
 2. **Extract the file** using:
    ```bash